opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 <demo video>

-## Viewing your observability plugins in Dashboards
+## Viewing plugins

-To view your installed observability plugins in Dashboards, follow these steps:
+To view your installed plugins in Dashboards, follow these steps:

-1. From the OpenSearch Dashboards navigation menu, select **Dashboard** <UI needs to correct then aming convention (Dashboard) vs UI (Dashboards) before this release>.
+1. From the OpenSearch Dashboards navigation menu, select **Dashboard** <UI needs to correct the naming convention (Dashboard) vs UI (Dashboards) before this release>.
 2. View the list of items and select your plugin.
-Plugins are set automatically to the data type **Observability Dashboard**.
+Plugins are categorized automatically as the data type **Observability Dashboard**.

-An example dashboard view is shown below.
+The following image shows an example dashboard view of the plugins list in Dashboards.

 <insert UI>

-## Creating observability plugins from Dashboards
+## Installing plugins using Dashboards

-You can create observability plugins from Dashboards by following these steps:
+To install plugins from Dashboards, follow these steps:

 1. From the OpenSearch Dashboards navigation menu, select **Dashboard** <UI needs to correct then aming convention (Dashboard) vs UI (Dashboards) before this release>.
 2. From the Dashboard window, select **Create** > **Observability Dashboard**.
 3. In the **Create operational panel** window, enter a name in the **Name** field, and then select **Create**.

-The plugin is added to the Dashboards application and to the Observability > Operational panels application.
+The plugin is added to both the Dashboards application and the Observability Plugins page.

 ## Staying updated about OpenSearch Dashboards plugins

 The [OpenSearch plugins repository](https://github.com/opensearch-project/opensearch-plugins) on GitHub is a great way to keep track of and contribute to tasks, feature requests, enhancements, and bugs.
+The OpenSearch Project team welcomes your input.